Terms and Conditions for Services Provided by SpotOn Transact, LLC

 12.6.
 Use of Data by SpotOn.
-SpotOn reserves the right to access, retain, aggregate and process all data available to SpotOn as a result of its performance of the Services, including all usage and performance data, and all other data available to SpotOn.
-Client acknowledges that SpotOn has the exclusive right to use such data, that SpotOn has no responsibility to share such data with Client, and that if Client has access to any such data Client has no right to use it for any purpose except as permitted in Section 6.11.
+SpotOn reserves the right to access, retain, aggregate, process and share with third parties all data available to SpotOn as a result of its performance of the Services, including all usage and performance data, and all other data available to SpotOn.
+Client acknowledges that SpotOn has the exclusive right to use and share such data, that SpotOn has no responsibility to share such data with Client, and that if Client has access to any such data Client has no right to use it for any purpose except as permitted in Section 6.11.
 SpotOn may use any or all of such information to generate reports and analyses based on such data, including pattern recognition and benchmarking against data from other clients of SpotOn and their Users and other information available from third parties, provided that, to the extent any such data includes any personally identifying data, such data shall be used by SpotOn only in de-identified and aggregated form.
 Information about Users may also be used by SpotOn for contacting, including marketing to, Users or allowing others to do so.

 12.7.
 User IDs and Passwords.
 Client’s use of SpotOn’s Services, including use of any SpotOn Technology, will be controlled by user IDs and passwords, in accordance with SpotOn’s access policies in effect from time to time.
 Client understands and agrees that SpotOn will provide access to Client’s information, in accordance with access levels and controls offered by SpotOn, to anyone using an active user ID and password combination selected by Client and associated with the appropriate level of access, and that SpotOn will rely on all messages and may post all communications and materials sent using active user IDs and passwords assigned to Client with the appropriate level of access.
 Client will be responsible for selecting secure passwords and for safeguarding all user IDs and passwords.
 Client will promptly notify SpotOn in writing of any user IDs and/or passwords that may have been compromised or that Client wishes to terminate or change for any reason.